kwaldenphd/python-dictionaries-sets/README.md

 <blockquote>Q3: What is the difference between a <code>list</code> and a <code>dict</code>?
 When would we prefer one over the other?</blockquote>

+<blockquote>Q4: Include a link to your Replit project workspace.</blockquote>

 # How to submit this lab (and show your work)

 37. Moving forward, we'll submit lab notebooks as `.py` files.